bdnorris/DES-340/lectures/lecture16-position-and-display.md

 }
 ```

 It will position itself to its parent.
 Unlike relative positioning, it does not leave a "shadow" of where it would normally be in the flow.
-Other elements ignore it copletely.
+Other elements ignore it completely.

 Nothing really happens to the `.header` element here, because even know we set `position: relative;` on it, we didn't specify any directional tags.
-Setting `relative` here only defines it as something for it's children to position themselves "absolutely" to.
+Setting `relative` here only defines it as something for its children to position themselves "absolutely" to.

 Back in the pre-responsive days, you could use absolute positioning to basically grid out your designs and by using directional properties assign coordinates for the elements to sit.
 But, this doesn't work very well with flexible design patterns.

 I find myself using `absolute` less and less.
 Probably the best thing to use `absolute` for is decorative elements or icons.
-If you had some navigation, and placed an icon in the HTMl to flow naturally, the icon will just kind of show up after the text.
-If you wanted the icon to always be on the left, regardless of the width of our text, you could absolutely position it to it's box.
+If you had some navigation and placed an icon in the HTML to flow naturally, the icon will just kind of show up after the text.
+If you wanted the icon to always be on the left, regardless of the width of our text, you could absolutely position it to its box.

 // codepen example